-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 "If I have to go any farther or if I have to go somewhere, then you're going to be exposed to more people in more environments, and you don't know where those people have been," she says.

 The 2020 Atlantic hurricane season starts Monday, and federal scientists expect storms to be more frequent and powerful.
 Two named storms already formed in the Atlantic this spring before the official start of the season.
-As Florida and other coastal states plan for hurricanes, they are confronting troubling new public safety calculations because of the novel coronavirus.
+As Florida and other coastal states plan for hurricanes, they are confronting troubling new public safety calculations because of the coronavirus.

 There's now a chance for one disaster to layer upon another.
-Many lives could be lost: first, from powerful winds, storm surges and flooding and then through the spread of the coronavirus in cramped public shelters following mass evacuations.
+Many lives could be lost: first, from powerful winds, storm surges and flooding, and then through the spread of the coronavirus in cramped public shelters following mass evacuations.
 Evacuees might pass the virus to friends and relatives who take them in, or get infected themselves in those new surroundings.

 "The risks are significant," says David Abramson, a professor at New York University's College of Global Public Health, whose research examines the health consequences of hurricanes.
 "A lot of hurricane events lead to evacuations and displacements" without much time to build in social distancing safeguards, he says.

-The hardest problem in planning for a hurricane during a pandemic could be public confusion over whether to evacuate or stay at home, says Craig Fugate, former administrator of the Federal Emergency Management Agency under President Obama.
+The hardest problem in planning for a hurricane during a pandemic could be public confusion over whether to evacuate or stay at home, says Craig Fugate, former administrator of the Federal Emergency Management Agency during the Obama administration.

 "What I don't want to have is people to say, 'Hey, wait a minute.
 I'm not going to evacuate.
 I don't want to get COVID-19, I've been told to stay home,' " says Fugate, who also led the Florida Division of Emergency Management.
 "That may result in more people staying behind and increasing the risk of loss of life."